AI summaries of replays is here. Get a summary first.

 A Long Term Practice

 Over the long term, your breath will slow down.
 Ordinary people doing this practice are discovering the power of a slow concentrated breath.
 Anyone can successfully go very far this practice.
-It’s easy.
+We make it easy.
 You don’t have to be a special person or have special talents.
-When you build your way up to 24 minutes of Left Right Breath for many months, everyday, you cross over a few thresholds: 21 Days, 90 Days, 6 months, 1 year, 2 years, 5 years.
+Everyone will benefit.
+24 minutes of Left Right Breath for many months, everyday, you cross over a few thresholds: 21 Days, 90 Days, 6 months, 1 year, 2 years, 5 years.

 All the significant neurological and physiological benefits begin to happen with consistent uninterrupted attention on the breath.
 What this practice requires is persistence.
 Show up for your practice everyday.
 Join the broadcasts if they are helpful to you, get one of the online courses or use the free recordings on YouTube.